 - An event website that allows guests to purchase in-person tickets, allows the organization to issue in-person tickets to sponsors/honorees etc. AND also creates a path for supporters to register as virtual guests.

-- In-person attendees receive a registration email tailored for them while virtual guests receive a different confirmation and login instructions for the online experience.
+You'll want to make sure in-person attendees receive a registration email tailored toward their experience including information related to "day of details" like parking.
+At the same time, virtual guests should receive a different confirmation email with login instructions for the online experience.

 (1) Luncheon - Table-Host Fundraiser

 - Determine a set number of in-person tables with remaining attendees at hosted house parties or individual virtual registrations.
 (It’s helpful if an individual registration can ‘credit’ their registration and gift to an honoree or host)